davidgrab/meta-app/docs/CRITIC.md

 -   **Good UI/UX:** The user interface is well-structured with tabs and helpful information popups that guide the user effectively.

 **Areas for Improvement:**
--   **Misleading Terminology:** The most critical issue is the labeling of the custom MLE model as a "Bivariate Approach."
-This is factually incorrect and risks misleading users about the statistical method being applied.
+-   ~~**Misleading Terminology:** The most critical issue is the labeling of the custom MLE model as a "Bivariate Approach."
+This is factually incorrect and risks misleading users about the statistical method being applied.~~ **[RESOLVED: Now correctly named "Joint Confidence Region (JCR) Method" as per Saad et al. (2019)]**
 -   **Code Quality and Clarity:** The codebase contains redundant, commented-out, and convoluted sections, particularly in `R/bivariate_meta.R` and `R/functions.R`.
 -   **Report Inconsistency:** The downloadable HTML report does not fully mirror the plots and analyses available in the UI, reducing its utility.